-Please ensure that your wallet address is actually correct and actually has a non-zero balance (you can verify using a Bitcoin, Bitcoin Cash, Cardano, DASH, Dogecoin, EOS, Ethereum, Ethereum Classic, Litecoin, NEM, NEO, QTUM, Ripple, Stellar, TRON or Zcash block explorer).
+Please ensure that your wallet address is actually correct and actually has a non-zero balance (you can verify using a Bitcoin, Bitcoin Cash, Cardano, DASH, Dogecoin, EOS, Ethereum, Ethereum Classic, Litecoin, NEM, NEO, QTUM, Ripple, Stellar, Tezos, TRON or Zcash block explorer).
 Wallets often generate a fresh receive address for every transaction to protect your privacy (more details), so instead of adding your latest receive address (which has zero balance), you will need to add your xPub address (described below).

 Adding Local Wallet

 The easiest way to track all the transactions for a local wallet that you have is by adding the extended public (xPub) key for that wallet.
 These are available for Bitcoin based chains (e.g. BTC, BCH, LTC, DASH, DOGE, ZEC).
 You can add an xPub/yPub,zPub key to CoinTracker.
 You can find instructions to find your xPub key from common wallets below.

 - Login to the latest version of Desktop app